|Dr. Fabiola Neto

 The B.A. in Psychology offers a broad introduction to the field of Psychology and its major sub-disciplines.
 Over 3 years (or 4 year part-time) learners engage with the core areas in psychology including developmental, social, and cognitive psychology, abnormal psychology and psychotherapy and neuropsychology.
 A significant component of the programme is also dedicated to equipping learners with a strong capability in research methods, culminating in an independent research project.

 The B.A.
-(Hons) in Psychology has been approved for validation by QQI and the programme has been submitted to the Psychological Society of Ireland to seek recognition as an approved programme.
+(Hons) in Psychology has been approved for validation by QQI.
+SNMCI is in the process of seeking accreditation from the Psychological Society Ireland.

 For academic year 20/21, Entry for Stage 1 on the Full Time Course is via direct application to the College.